List of Planetary characters: Bret Leather

-Son of John Leather (AKA the Dead Ranger, a reference to The Lone Ranger), Bret Leather was a Century Baby and a member of Axel Brass' superhuman cabal.
+Son of John Leather (AKA the Dead Ranger, a reference to The Lone Ranger, further referencing how John Reid is the great-uncle to Britt Reid), Bret Leather was a Century Baby and a member of Axel Brass' superhuman cabal.
 His father having been a Texas Ranger, Bret grew up with a firm respect for the law.
 After inheriting a fortune from his father, Bret moved from Texas to Chicago and funded a progressive newspaper.
-Growing bored with the socialite lifestyle, he decided to take advantage of his superpowers and fight crime as the Dark Millionaire; his outfit consisted of a pitch black duster and stetson with a metallic mask to cover his face.
+Growing bored with the socialite lifestyle, he decided to take advantage of his superpowers and fight crime as The Spider; his outfit consisted of a pitch black duster and stetson with a metallic mask to cover his face.
 Always busy fighting crime, he never bothered much with his wife.
 As a result she had an affair with a loan shark, leading to the birth of Bret's "son", William Leather.
 With the exception of Brass, he and the rest of the superhuman cabal were killed by the Bleed invaders.
 He is meant to be an homage to pulp magazine antiheroes like The Green Hornet, The Shadow and The Spider.